Morkie Breed Information

 - Morkies live longer, healthier lives thanks to hybrid vigor

 - Happy, lively, playful, and gentle, Morkie puppies make wonderful pets for children, more specifically for older children who can be gentle with their small size.
 They make excellent playmates for small children, however, supervision is advised.
 They also get along well other pets and strangers

-- Morkies are very attentive, devoted dogs with loving personalities that lend themselves to make wonderful therapy dogs
+- Morkies are attentive and devoted dogs with loving personalities that lend themselves to make wonderful therapy dogs

-- Morkie puppies are highly adaptable - from a small apartment to a big home - Morkies are quick to adapt in any living situation.
+- Morkie puppies are highly adaptable - from a small living space to a big home - Morkies are quick to adapt in any living situation.
 They also fit well in both active and relaxed environments and are fantastic lap dogs

 - Fearless, courageous, and vigilant, the Morkie (Morkshire Terrier, Maltese and Yorkshire terrier mix, or Yortese) is an excellent watch dog.
 Although they are not a vocal breed, they will alert their humans to an approaching visitor

-- The Morkies are easy to train and care for, they are fun and with an endearing personality, best suited for families, singles, seniors, and first-time pet owners
+- Morkies are easy to train and care for.
+They are fun and have an endearing personality.
+These lively dogs are best suited for families, singles, seniors, and first-time pet owners

 Morkies are tiny and adorable little dogs that can charm their way into one’s heart with a simple tail wag.
 As a crossbreed, these beautiful dogs can appear with more features from one of their parents or be a wonderful combination of both.
 They are toy-sized, athletic, and, contrary to their appearance, quite hardy.
 Common features among Morkie dogs include small, dark, and round eyes, a little black nose, and a rounded head.
 Their ears may be triangle-shaped and pointy or slightly rounded at the tip and floppy.
 These happy dogs wear their puffy tails curled on the back or to one side.